- Who We Are

 Edith Macy Conference Center

 A year-round, training facility providing professional development courses for Girl Scout adults and nonprofit and for-profit groups.
-Learn more in For Adults: Professional Development and History: Edith Macy Conference Center.
+Learn more at History: Edith Macy Conference Center.

 Emergency contact person